 Our 12 Week Half Marathon Training Plan is our most popular training plan for the half marathon event!

 12 weeks in ample time for beginner and intermediate runners to get ready for their half marathon; we’ve built this training program with a focus around building your endurance first, without too much concern about speed.

-If you have more time to prepare, check out our 16 week half marathon training plan designed for beginners in mind; we’ve also got a host of training plans structured around time-based goals (like running a sub 2-hr marathon).
+If you have more time to prepare, check out our 16 week half marathon training plan designed for beginners in mind; we’ve also got a host of training plans structured around time-based goals (like running a sub 2-hr half marathon).